 Participants are vested immediately in their contributions plus actual earnings thereon.
-Company matching contributions vest after three years of continuous service with the Company.
+Company matching contributions vest after two years of continuous service with the Company.
+Prior to January 1, 2009, Participants became vested in Company matching contributions after three years of continuous service with the Company.
 Each Participant's account is credited with the Participant's contributions and allocations of (a) the Company's matching contributions and (b) Plan earnings, and charged with an allocation of administrative expenses.
 Allocations are based on Participant earnings or account balances, as defined.
 The benefit to which a Participant is entitled is the benefit that can be provided from the Participant's vested account.
 Participants or their beneficiaries are entitled to the current value of their accounts in the Plan upon death or upon termination of their employment with the Company after attainment of the vesting period.